John Lyons (poet)

 John Lyons (born October 1933) is a Trinidad-born poet, painter, illustrator, educator and curator.
 He has worked as a theatre designer, exhibition adviser and as a teacher both of visual art and creative writing.
 As an art critic, he has written essays for catalogues, notably for Denzil Forrester's major touring exhibition Dub Transition, for Jouvert Print Exhibition and Tony Phillips' Jazz and The Twentieth Century.

-In the late 1960s and early 1970s, he was part of the Caribbean Artists Movement, which promoted Caribbean cultural expression in Britain.
-Lyons is also known for his contributions to children's literature; the Center for Literacy in Primary Poetry Award shortlisted his collection Dancing in the Rain (2016) Carnivalesque, a significant retrospective of his career, was shown in Plymouth in 2024 at The Box and the Whitworth Art Gallery.

 Public collections that hold artwork by John Lyons include Rochdale Art Gallery, Huddersfield Art Gallery, the Victoria and Albert Museum's Word & Image Print Collection and the Arts Council National Collection.

 His collections of poetry have been described both as being focused on "describing the texture of the Caribbean landscape and the vividness of its peoples" and contributing "to the enrichment of the West Indian British voice".

 Biography

 John Lyons was born in Port of Spain, Trinidad.
 His mother died when he was nine years old, and he and his three siblings moved to live with their grandmother in rural Tobago.
 He returned to Trinidad in 1948 to live with his father and stepmother.
-This period was formative, immersing him in the rich oral traditions, folklore, and Carnival culture of the Caribbean—elements that would later permeate his artistic and literary work.
-Lyons had an enthusiasm for painting from an early age and frequently drew on his home's walls and in the margins of his school books.
-By the time he was twelve, he was instructing local kids in drawing in his community close to Scarborough, Tobago.

 He eventually moved to London, England, and from 1959 to 1964 studied at Goldsmiths' College, School of Art, graduating with a National Diploma of Design, after which he gained an Art Teachers' Diploma at the University of Newcastle-upon-Tyne (1965–65) to teach art as a specialist subject.
 While studying without a grant, he supported himself through part-time jobs that included being an early morning factory cleaner, evening waiter, postman and shift-work hospital porter.